-Why should I consider Dr. Martyna and the team at Kelowna Oral & Facial Surgery for my implant surgery?
+Why should I consider your surgeons and the team at Kelowna Oral & Facial Surgery for my implant surgery?

-Dr. Martyna is uniquely trained to provide implant surgery.
-Following dental school, his oral and maxillofacial surgery residency training in Washington, DC included a significant focus on surgical implant placement alongside training from a prosthodontist (a specialist who focuses on replacing teeth).
-In this program, Dr. Martyna spent four years honing his skills with some of the most respected implant providers in North America.
+Our surgeons are uniquely trained to provide implant surgery.
+Following dental school, the oral and maxillofacial surgery residency training completed by our surgeons included a significant focus on surgical implant placement.
+In their respective training programs in the United States, both Dr. Martyna and Dr. Wong spent four years honing their skills with some of the most respected implant providers in North America.

-Upon completing his residency program in 2016, he has continued to enjoy implant surgery and incorporate scientifically proven technology to improve treatment outcomes.
-At Kelowna Oral & Facial Surgery, Dr. Martyna and his team utilizes digital treatment planning techniques to ensure the optimal placement of your dental implants to give you the best appearance, function, and long-term health of your new teeth.
+Our surgeons continue to enjoy implant surgery and incorporate scientifically proven technology to improve treatment outcomes.
+At Kelowna Oral & Facial Surgery, our surgeons and their team utilize digital treatment planning techniques to ensure the optimal placement of your dental implants to give you the best appearance, function, and long-term health of your new teeth.

-How does Dr. Martyna work with my dentist or denturist in the implant process?
+How do your surgeons work with my dentist or denturist in the implant process?

-Dr. Martyna, an Oral and Maxillofacial Surgery specialist, coordinates with your dental health provider to complete your treatment plan.
-Dr. Martyna will complete the surgical portion, which includes placement of the dental implant into the bone beneath the surface of your gums.
+Dr. Martyna and Dr. Wong, specialists in Oral and Maxillofacial Surgery, coordinate with your dental health provider to complete your treatment plan.
+Our surgeons will complete the surgical portion, which includes placement of the dental implant into the bone beneath the surface of your gums.
 Your dentist, prosthodontist, or denturist will create the prosthetic portion, which are the “teeth” that attach to the implant or implants.

 What options do I have when replacing multiple teeth at Kelowna Oral & Facial Surgery?